About the Master of Science in Dental Hygiene Program

 Applicants can take our Online Readiness Survey to determine whether they are ready for a fully online curriculum.
 Students are encouraged to view our Computer and Software Requirements to make sure you have the technology needed to complete this program.

-Goals of the MSDH Program at ISU are to:
+Goals of the MSDH Program at ISU

 - Assume leadership roles in academics, rural and community health settings, research, professional associations and commercial industry.